The Salvation Army Adopt-A-Family Christmas Program

 My personal experience: About ten years ago my wife and I stopped buying Christmas presents for each other.
 Instead, we adopt a family through the Salvation Army and spend the money we would have spent on each other buying presents for somebody else.
 We still give each other cards and do things for each other throughout the year, but we wanted our family Christmas experience to be different.
 Christmas can mean different things to different people, depending on who you ask.
 For some it is the celebration of the birth of Jesus Christ; for others, it’s Santa Claus and red nosed reindeer.
 Whether looking at it from the religious or secular viewpoint, the foundation remains the same; Christmas is about family and about giving and being thankful for what you have.

 Christmas is my favorite time of year.
-It’s become more meaningful as my family has grown with my daughter almost 4, son turning 2, and a newborn.
+It’s become more meaningful as my family has grown, we now have 3 kids 5 years old and younger.
 It’s amazing how the holidays really come alive when little kids are around.
 Now my kids, like most kids, gets spoiled from time to time (not to mention that both sets of grandparents live close by!).
 Whether its mom and dad, or mimis and grandpas, there is never a shortage of clothes, toys, books, laughs, and hugs.
 During Christmas time, the spoiling can go to an entirely new level.
 We love buying our kids things, and like most parents we don’t want them to want for anything.
 At the same time, we want to instill the values of thankfulness and a giving heart.
 I want them to know the real meaning of Christmas.
 I want them to know the feeling of what’s its like to give and how much better it really does feel than to receive.
 Most of all, I want to instill in them humility and a giving heart towards others.
 They should know that not everyone is in the same position as them; not everyone has what they have.

 In comes the Salvation Army and their Adopt-A-Family program.
 Unfortunately, not everyone is in the same situation as my family.
 Some kids literally do not get presents on Christmas or ever for that matter.
 Even worse, while the rest of us gorge on turkey and ham, cookies and pie, there are families who are struggling to just put any food on the table (and I’m talking about here in Orange County!).
 Gifts aren’t everything and I’m not saying these families don’t enjoy the holidays and spending time with one another being thankful for what they have.
 But, there is a huge difference in the gratitude and pure joy when a little boy opens a box of legos or a little girl gets her first cabbage patch doll depending on whether they live in a beach house in Newport Coast versus some parts of Santa Ana.